Ishaan28malik/Get-Dev-Resources/Designer-Resources/Design-tools.md

 - [WebGradients](https://webgradients.com/) Free collection of 180 linear gradients that you can use as content backdrops in any part of your website.
 - [Chinese Colors](http://zhongguose.com) is a collection of Chinese traditional colors.
 - [Colorhunt](https://colorhunt.co/) is a free palette picking tool, and contains a lot of amazing palettes for daily use cases.
+- [material.io](https://material.io/) Material is a design system created by Google to help teams build high-quality digital experiences for Android, iOS, Flutter, and the web.

 ## Icon and Logo